 Mexican patriarchs like to have control over their investments and over their succession.
 That is why it is common that they want to set up structures during their lifetime to assure the transfer of assets as they want.
 This remains the case notwithstanding the family size.

 It is important to point out that, at the moment, inheritance income derived by Mexican residents is exempt from federal income tax.
 This broadens the possibilities available for the transfer of assets upon death.
-However, sometimes having control over the succession of assets reduces the tax planning available for the heirs and may lead to the total elimination of the exemption.
+However, sometimes, having control over the succession of assets reduces the tax planning options available for the heirs and may lead to the total elimination of the exemption.

 From a tax standpoint, succession planning for Mexican individuals should not represent a challenge because inheritance income derived by Mexican residents is exempt from federal income tax.
 However, it is common that the planning also involves individuals (other family members) that are not Mexican tax residents.
 This fact increases the cost of transferring Mexican assets upon death to at least 25% of the fair market value of the corresponding asset.
 That is why proper succession planning should be made following the formalities established in the applicable local statute.